watsonwork/watsonwork-developer-docs/guides/get_action_context.md

 #### TeamConfigTypeActionContext

-The action context information for team app configuration.
-Users can configure the app of the team.
+Specify the ActionContext format for team-app-config-requested action type when users invoke the team app configuration action.

 The actionContext format for `team-app-config-requested` action type